 - i.
-Beatrice Sarah Annie, born 1893. - ii.
-Frederick William, born 5 September 1895.
-He served in the Royal Naval Air Service during WW1. - iii.
+Beatrice Sarah Annie, born 1893. - Frederick William, born 5 September 1895.
+He enlisted on 4 May 1917 with the Royal Naval Air Service (228927 Aircraftman 3).
+He was a rigger and carpenter of aircraft for the remainder of the war. - iii.
 Hilda Julia, born 1897, died 1898. - iv.
-Horace Charles, born 1899.
+HORACE CHARLES, born 1899.
 He married Beatrice Mary Riggs in 1931. - v.
 Daisy Rhoda, born 1902.
 She married Arthur H. Blake in 1932. - vi.
 Grace Florence, born 1905.
-She married Wilfred J. Vidler in 1927. - vii.
+She married Wilfred J. Vidler in 1927.
+Fred - vii.
 May Nellie, born 1909.
 She married Jonathan R. Barstow in 1932.

-Charles Pitt was a manufacturer of various types of horse-drawn agricultual trailers.
+Charles Pitt was a manufacturer of various types of horse-drawn agricultural trailers.
 We cannot be sure why he chose to settle in Barton Stacey village, perhaps the availability of a suitable plot of land for his workshop and yard or perhaps the opportunity to purchase West View.
 He does not appear to have employed an existing workforce.
 At the time of the 1891 census there was one business in the parish which employed carpenters and wheelwrights, that of Walter Farley (1834-1925) who was a son of John Farley, carpenter and wheelwright from Wiley, Wiltshire, and his wife Charlotte.
 The Farleys lived from the 1840s adjacent to the Plough Inn and in 1856 son Walter married the innkeeper's daughter Hannah Eyers.
 Walter established himself as a carpenter and by 1871 described himself as a carpenter and builder employing three men.
-By 1891 Walter and his family lived at Yew Tree Cottage in the village and he is called a carpenter and wheelwrights then living in the parish.
+By 1891 Walter and his family lived at Yew Tree Cottage in the village and he is called a carpenter and wheelwright in this census.
+We can speculate that he employed the three carpenters and the three wheelwrights then living in the parish.
 None of these men was resident or working in the parish ten years later at the time of the census in 1901 and it appears that Charles Pitt recruited his own workforce from elsewhere.
 Certainly all the wheelwrights working in the parish in 1901 were newly arrived since the census of 1891.